Bury St Edmunds, Suffolk, United Kingdom 09459-4702

 Youth Services: RAF Mildenhall's Youth Center, is located in Building 293, and offers many programs for youth ranging from 2-18 years of age.
 Please call 011-44-1638-545437 or DSN 314-238-5437 or email firstname.lastname@example.org for further information.

 Employment: Retail, manufacturing and services comprise much of the job market in towns close to the base.
 Job prospects are good depending on qualifications and type of employment sought, but there is competition.
 On base jobs consist of Federal, Non-Appropriated Fund (NAF), contracts, and Local National Direct Hire (LNDH).
 LNDH positions are limited to British and European citizens.
 Federal civil service requires US citizenship and NAF positions are open to all North Atlantic Treaty Organization (NATO) citizens.
-Spouses are required to be command sponsored, and have a Vignette in their no-fee passports.
+Spouses are required to be command sponsored, and have a Vignette in their US no-fee passports.
 This allows them to work in the UK without additional work permits.
-To obtain the higher paying positions and professional positions may require individuals to drive to Cambridge (approx. 30 minute drive from the base).
+To obtain the higher paying positions and professional positions may require individuals to drive to Cambridge (approx. 30-minute drive from the base).
 East Anglia has one of the lowest unemployment rates in the UK, at an average of 7%.
-To search for jobs in the UK visit the UK government website and for Jobs in Cambridgeshire, click on their website.
+To search for jobs in the UK visit the UK government website .

 Defense Service Network (DSN) Dialing Instructions